estallio/tiss-registration-bot/README.md

 `node registration.js register.json`

-Here, `register.json` is a console-parameter and represents the .json formatted file, structured as you can see in the sample file.
+Here, `register.json` is a console-parameter and represents the .json formatted file.
+The structure as expected like in the sample file.

 **Do not forget to delete the sample itmes before you start the bot!**